nkhare/container-orchestration/README.md

 ## Why we need Container Orchestration

 - We don't like pets in server farms :)
-- We want zero down
+- We want zero downtime
 - We want auto-scaling
 - We want to go across different cloud providers